GBATZOLIS/ID-diff/README.md

 * `config` is the path to the config file.
 Our prescribed config files are provided in `configs/`.
 They are formatted according to [`ml_collections`](https://github.com/google/ml_collections) and should be quite self-explanatory.

 * `mode` is either "train" or "manifold_dimension".
-When set to "train", it starts the training of a new model, or resumes the training if model.checkpoint_path is not None.
-When set to "model_dimension", it estimates the ID of the dataset using the checkpoint provided in model.checkpoint_path
+When set to "train", it starts the training of a new model, or resumes the training if config.model.checkpoint_path is not None.
+When set to "model_dimension", it estimates the ID of the dataset using the checkpoint provided in config.model.checkpoint_path

 ## How to extend the code
 * **New SDEs**: inherent the `sde_lib.SDE` abstract class and implement all abstract methods.
 The `discretize()` method is optional and the default is Euler-Maruyama discretization.
 Existing sampling methods and likelihood computation will automatically work for this new SDE.